TransposeData/docs/docs/SQL/tables/Settlement Layer/accounts.md

 # Accounts

-The `accounts` table provides indexed views of all accounts created on Ethereum, including both externally-owned accounts (colloquially referred to as wallets) and contracts.
+The `accounts` table provides indexed views of all accounts created on a specific chain, including both externally-owned accounts (colloquially referred to as wallets) and contracts.

 | Name                | Description                                                                 | Type        |
 | --------- | --------- | --------------------------------------------------------------------------- |